Adopted October 8, 2011

 Paid members and their dependents will use the Heartland Camaro Facebook page for communications between other members.
 New prospects and vendors shall communicate to the group through HeartlandCamaros@gmail.com or www.heartlandcamaros.com.

 www.heartlandcamaros.com will be maintained by the web master on a monthly basis.
-Interested parties my use the web site to communicate with us and to follow our movement.
+Interested parties may use the web site to communicate with us and to follow our movement.
 Vendors shall use this media to offer our current membership discounts and products and for our current members to communicate with them to purchase their services or products.
-For security reasons only current elected officers will hold passcodes to the web site.
+For security reasons only current elected officers, overseer, and webmaster will hold passcodes to the web site.

-firstname.lastname@example.org is the email address to be used for official communications between members and vendors to the elected officers.
-This account will also be the location to submit photos taken while out at events that the web master will post on the web site.
-For security reasons only current elected officers will hold pass codes to the email.
+email@example.com is the email address to be used for official communications between members and vendors to the elected officers.
+This account will also be the location to submit photos taken while out at events that the webmaster will post on the web site.
+For security reasons only current elected officers, overseer, and webmaster will hold pass codes to the email.

 Article VII Subchapter requirements